axiom-data-science/particle-tracking-manager/docs/plots.md

 * animation
 * animation profile

 To create a type of plot, the listed words must be in the plot dictionary key and it will work by word-matching.
 Each plot key must also be distinct.
-A basic version of each available plot (except "property", which requires an input property to plot) will be plotted for "all".
+A basic version of each available plot (except "property", which requires an input property to plot) will be plotted for "all", including depth and mean depth property plots.
 Some examples will be demonstrated here, as well as how to get the plot whether using PTM as a Python package or through the CLI.

 Examples will be shown with code run at the bottom of this page.
 First we show options.